 Everything We Know About 'The Falcon and the Winter Soldier' on Disney+

-Well, it's about The Falcon and the Winter Soldier, duh!
-To clarify it's about Sam Wilson (Anthony Mackie) and Bucky Barnes (Sebastian Stan), two pals of Captain America's.
+What's it about?Well, it's about The Falcon and the Winter Soldier, duh!
+To clarify, it's about Sam Wilson (Anthony Mackie) and Bucky Barnes (Sebastian Stan), two pals of Captain America's.
 At the end of Endgame, Chris Evans' Steve Rogers handed over his shield to Sam, essentially crowning him the next Cap.
 Based on the official trailer for the series, Bucky and Sam have to team up to fight the terrorist group known as the Flag-Smashers, but they make for an odd couple and don't always get along.
 Classic.
 Sharon Carter (Emily VanCamp), Peggy's grand-niece, will be helping them out against the bad guys.

 Which bad guys?

 What else do we know about it?Well, it's essentially going to be like a Marvel movie, but longer and released in multiple parts, if you can imagine.
-In a recent interview with Variety, Mackie said: "The way in which we were shooting, it feels exactly like we were shooting the movie cut up into the show.
+In a June 2020 interview with Variety, Mackie said: "The way in which we were shooting, it feels exactly like we were shooting the movie cut up into the show.
 So instead of a two-hour movie, a six or eight-hour movie."
-That's just double the run time of Endgame so it's not even that much longer than your average MCU outing.
+That's just double the run time of Endgame, so it's not even that much longer than your average MCU outing.

 Need help finding something to watch?
 Sign up here for our weekly Streamail newsletter to get streaming recommendations delivered straight to your inbox.